liangxiao1/jobs_tracker/README.md

-# report_view
+# jobs_tracker
-This project a lightweight report manage system for better log storing and tracking.
+This project a lightweight job recording system for better self task tracking.

 It supports below features:
-* define your own project display items
+* record daily works
 * quick search in current page or by items
 * user administration